Trump, Carson tout covid-19 treatments as lifesavers. But regular people find them harder to get.

 After the president’s hospitalization, some advisers also warned him against speaking about the coronavirus as if it were a small inconvenience after he had benefited from experimental drugs unavailable to others.
 Trump’s response was that he wanted to make a video telling the American people that they’d get the drugs, too, though the White House had no ability to ramp up production.

-Trump did call Regeneron chief executive Leonard Schleifer to ask about expediting the wider distribution of the drug, according to an individual with knowledge of the calls who spoke on the condition of anonymity because he was not authorized to talk about the issue.
+Trump did call Regeneron chief executive Leonard Schleifer to ask about expediting the wider distribution of the drug, according to a person with knowledge of the calls who spoke on the condition of anonymity because he was not authorized to talk about the issue.
 The White House did not respond to a request for comment.

 A Regeneron spokesperson said the company “has worked extremely hard over the last several months to invent, test and maximize production of our antibody cocktail in record time.
 Even so, we recognize demand may exceed supply initially, making it even more critical that federal and state governments ensure the antibody cocktail is distributed fairly and equitably to the patients most in need.”